-What to know before you buy
+What to know before buying a CPAP backup battery

 CPAP machines vary a lot in how much power they draw.
 Before picking a battery, you need to know your machine's actual consumption — not the number on the power supply label.